The-Malik-of-Codes/alx-zero_day/README.md

-I am a software Engineer
+I am planning software Engineer and also a systems engineer